jrs0/hbr_models/specification.md

 * **Laboratory tests and results**: E.g. full blood count (haemoglobin, platelets, etc.)
 * **Prescriptions information**: What was prescribed, when it was prescribed, etc.

 In the internal structure, any piece of information may be missing.
-Parts of the program that use this information as a data source are free to discard structures that are missing required data for their purpose.
+Parts of the program that use this information as a data source are free to discard structures that are missing required data.

 Preprocessing is necessary to bring data in the original data source into the correct format for `Patient`.
 For any piece of information `A` in the original data source that is converted to an item `B` in `Patient`, the following must hold: